jsoutter/uc-intg-lyngdorf/README.md

 This software may contain bugs that could affect system stability.
 Please use it at your own risk!

-This integration driver allows control of a Lyngdorf devices, it uses the [uc-integration-api](https://github.com/aitatoi/integration-python-library) and [UCAPI Framework](https://github.com/JackJPowell/ucapi-framework) libraries to communicate with the Remote Two/3.
+This integration driver allows control of a Lyngdorf processor/amplifier, it uses the [uc-integration-api](https://github.com/aitatoi/integration-python-library) and [UCAPI Framework](https://github.com/JackJPowell/ucapi-framework) libraries to communicate with the Remote Two/3.

 Entities: